-The lower South East of South Australia is comprised of many landforms that have originated from a unique geological history.
-The region is typified by a series of stranded dune ranges - the remains of old shore lines which run parallel to the present day coast.
+The lower South-East of South Australia is comprised of many landforms that have originated from a unique geological history.
+The region is typified by a series of stranded dune ranges - the remains of old shorelines which run parallel to the present-day coast.
 Interdunal and lower lying areas contain wetlands of various types.
 These systems are found above limestone or karst, which contains the region's water resource in the form of aquifers, and in which many caves and sinkholes have formed.
 Very few significant surface streams exist within the region because of this karst system.
 A more recent volcanic influence and wind-blown sand dunes add complexity to the geology.

 Soils and unique habitats have developed, depending on the position in the landscape, availability of water and nutrients, drainage, and history of the site.
-Because of the forestry history of the sites, the majority of reserves are located on or alongside the more elevated and better drained soils of sand dune or volcanic origin.
+Because of the forestry history of the sites, most reserves are located on or alongside the more elevated and better drained soils of sand dune or volcanic origin.
 In the lower lying areas, a mixture of both terrestrial and aquatic habitats can be found scattered through the landscape, adding to the diversity of species found there.

 Different karst systems are found throughout the region.
 The larger cave systems have had a strong relationship with water in their formation.
 Caves and sinkholes are common throughout the Mount Burr Range, Mount Gambier Forest and Caroline Forest and along the Naracoorte Range.
-These can range from simple dolines and solution tubes, to more complex cave systems such as Snake Hill and sinkholes such as Hells Hole.
-South of Mount Gambier and The Bluff, wet caves are common in the more extensive Mount Gambier Limestone formation, and are used by cave divers.
+These can range from simple dolines and solution tubes to more complex cave systems, such as Snake Hill and sinkholes such as Hells Hole.
+South of Mount Gambier and The Bluff, wet caves are common in the more extensive Mount Gambier Limestone formation and are used by cave divers.
 Caves are less common in the lower lying areas around the Dismal Swamp and Penola Forest, as they are filled with soil.
 This has led to the development of many wetlands; many over the top of underground sinkholes (uvalas) with an adjacent "runaway hole" (funnel doline).
 A good example of one of these is at Topperwein NFR, where the main wetland overflows into a runaway hole via a small creek.
-ForestrySA are responsible for management of caves in NFRs, and manage recreational access to sites in the broader forest via the forest permit system (see Section 6 Community Use)
+ForestrySA are responsible for management of caves in NFRs and facilitate recreational access to sites under their control (see Section 6 Community Use).

 The majority of wetlands with better hydrology found throughout the forest contain simple perched aquifers.
 This means they have a confining ground layer of clay, organic hardpan, or peat holding the water in the wetland.
 These types of wetlands are the least affected by large scale drainage, intensive agriculture, and forestry due to their consistent hydrology.
 Variations of these wetlands have developed on the volcanic hills around Mount McIntyre and Mount Lyon and the edges of the Mount Burr Range.
 Larger scale wetland systems can be found at The Marshes, Honan, and Kangaroo Flat NFRs over perched aquifers.
-Many wetlands including the aforementioned overflow when full, and follow natural drainage lines to other wetlands or runaway holes further down the gradient.
-Wetlands with altered hydrology generally have greater groundwater influences, and are typically found on the edges of highly modified landscapes.
+Many wetlands, including the aforementioned, overflow when full and follow natural drainage lines to other wetlands or runaway holes further down the gradient.
+Wetlands with altered hydrology generally have had greater groundwater influences in the past and are typically found on the edges of highly modified landscapes.
+Wetlands with alkaline groundwater influence are more common between the Reedy Creek Range and the coast and are less common throughout the remainder of the forest, occurring in isolated pockets.

-Most of these wetlands and are further described in the vegetation section and in the Wetland Condition Field Guide (Horn & Haywood 2016) and Wetlands Great and Small (Herpich and Butcher 2010).
+Most of these wetlands and are further described in the vegetation section and in the Wetland Condition Field Guide (Horn & Haywood 2016) and Wetlands Great and Small (Herpich and Butcher

+2010).
 Landscapes and Water are being compiled into a Green Triangle NFR Resource Document (Horn in prep.)